 25 Factors to Consider When Adopting from Ethiopia

 Click on each factor to learn more.
-As of October 2017, Ethiopia is no longer processing new intercountry adoption cases.
-Check with an adoption agency for more up-to-date information about the state of Ethiopian adoptions.
+On January 9, 2018 the Ethiopian Parliament passed new legislation banning adoptions by foreigners.
+The situation is highly unstable and at this time, it is unknown how the Ethiopian government will process pending cases.
+Please check with an adoption agency for more up-to-date information about the state of Ethiopian adoptions.

 + Parental Age